I am a huge Charlie Brown fan and I love their holiday specials.

-I, like many of you, have grown up with Charlie Brown and all the other lovable 'Peanuts' characters created by Charles Schulz, who is, sadly, no longer with us.
-The characters he created were almost ageless unlike ourselves.
-They began their life in the comics as babies and we saw them become toddlers and then young children or, in the case of Snoopy, the wise little beagle, evolve from a puppy to a young super competent dog with a huge imagination.
+I, like many of you, have grown up with Charlie Brown and all the other lovable Peanuts characters created by Charles Schulz, who is, sadly, no longer with us.
+The characters he created were almost ageless, unlike ourselves.
+They began their life in the comics as babies, and we saw them become toddlers and then young children, or, in the case of Snoopy the wise little beagle, evolve from a puppy to a young super competent dog with a huge imagination.

-Charlie Brown Celebrates Christmas
+A Charlie Brown Christmas

-I was thrilled to find that the characters have been reproduced as Christmas ornaments and I display them on my bookcase starting around the 5th of December right through to the first week of January.
+I was thrilled to find that the characters have been reproduced as Christmas ornaments, and I display them on my bookcase starting around the 5th of December right through to the first week of January.
 It is a little sad when the time comes around to wrap them up and put them away at the end of the festive season.

-As I now live in the U.K. I rarely see the Charlie Brown Christmas specials aired on television so I bought my own copy of the DVD which we play for family and friends
+As I now live in the UK, I rarely see the Charlie Brown Christmas specials aired on television, so I bought my own copy of the DVD, which we play for family and friends.

-The 50th Anniversary Snow Globe
+The 50th-Anniversary Snow Globe

-Sadly, I don't think this 50th anniversary globe is available any longer through Hallmark but Amazon sells several Charlie Brown snow globes and ebay.com is taking bids for the 50th anniversary snow globe.
-Please see the Ebay and Amazon sections in this article.
+Sadly, I don't think this 50th-anniversary globe is available any longer through Hallmark, but Amazon sells several Charlie Brown snow globes, and eBay.com is taking bids for the 50th-anniversary snow globe.
+Please see the eBay and Amazon sections in this article.

 Who Created These Lovable Characters?

-The 'Peanuts' characters, first known as 'Li'l Folks', a name he much preferred, appeared in a comic strip in 1950 and were created by Charles M. Schultz, an American cartoonist from St. Paul, Minnesota.
-Drawing had always been his passion so, despite many rejections, he persevered until his drawings were picked up by United Feature Syndicate.
+The Peanuts characters, first known as Li'l Folks, a name he much preferred, appeared in a comic strip in 1950 and were created by Charles M. Schultz, an American cartoonist from St. Paul, Minnesota.
+Drawing had always been his passion.
+Despite getting many rejections, he persevered until his drawings were picked up by United Feature Syndicate.

-His drawings of three children with overly large heads and endearing personalities became extremely popular and soon their images appeared, not only in the 'funny papers' and books but were reproduced by Hallmark cards.
-More characters were introduced and there came such a demand for everything 'Peanuts' that they popped up in various forms, one of them being Christmas ornaments.
+His drawings of three children with overly large heads and endearing personalities became extremely popular, and soon their images appeared not only in the 'funny papers' and books but were reproduced by Hallmark cards.
+More characters were introduced, and there came such a demand for everything Peanuts that they popped up in various forms, one of them being Christmas ornaments.

-All pictures are the property of Christine Broster unless otherwise stated
+All pictures are the property of Christine Broster unless otherwise stated.

-This ornament celebrates the 30th anniversary of "A Charlie Brown Christmas".
+This ornament celebrates the 30th anniversary of A Charlie Brown Christmas.
 The simple little Christmas tree swaddled in a blanket represents the true meaning of Christmas.
-Again, each of the parts came separately with the base, tree and Woodstock then the four "Peanuts" characters.
-Snoopy is looking particularly dashing in his Dickens top hat!!
+Again, each of the parts came separately with the base, tree, and Woodstock, followed by the four Peanuts characters.
+Snoopy is looking particularly dashing in his Dickens top hat!

 Woodstock, the little yellow bird, appeared during the 1960s and stayed.
-He doesn't care to fly south so he stays around Snoopy and participates in many of his adventures.
+He doesn't care to fly south, so he stays around Snoopy and participates in many of his adventures.

 Lucy is the forceful character in the gang who usually gets her own way by one means or another.
 She is also a part-time psychiatrist with her own little outside stand.
 She is desperately in love with Schroeder, the sensitive musician in the gang, and loves to antagonize her brothers and especially Charlie Brown.

 Linus, Lucy's little brother, is the sensible voice of reason when the others are floundering.
-In " A Charlie Brown Christmas", he is the one to remind them what Christmas is all about and he relates a touching rendition of the Christmas story.
+In " A Charlie Brown Christmas," he is the one to remind them what Christmas is all about, and he relates a touching rendition of the Christmas story.

-Charlie Brown is loved throughout the world maybe because we can see ourselves in this iconic little character.
+Charlie Brown is loved throughout the world, maybe because we can see ourselves in this iconic little character.

 Do You Collect Charlie Brown Christmas Ornaments?

-We hope you enjoyed this article and we would love to know if you are a collector of Charlie Brown Christmas ornaments.
+We hope you enjoyed this article, and we would love to know if you are a collector of Charlie Brown Christmas ornaments.
 May you always have a Charlie Brown Christmas!